A few years ago, I made the decision that I wanted to build my first Christmas light show.

 So, I began to do some research.

 In this article, I’m going to dive in to each program and weigh the pro’s and con’s.
-Each has it’s strengths, so while I’ve found the program that I enjoy best, you may find a different program best suits you.
+Each has its strengths and a dedicated fan-base, so while I’ve found the program that I enjoy best, you may find a different program best suits you.
 Let’s dive in!

 Vixen is a free, open source sequencing software for Christmas lighting.